pzaich/doc_ripper/README.md

+# DocRipper

+Grab the text from common document formats with 1 command.
 DocRipper is an extremely lightweight Ruby wrapper that can be used to parse text contents from common file formats (currently .doc, .docx and .pdf) without the need for a large number of dependencies like an OCR library or OpenOffice/LibreOffice.

 For simple parsing, you'll likely see a large performance improvement with DocRipper over solutions that rely on OpenOffice/LibreOffice for .doc/.docx conversion.
-I found

 Need OCR support or in-image text parsing?
 Take a look at [Docsplit](https://github.com/documentcloud/docsplit).